Table of contents

 2. It improves performance management:

-With just one solution to oversee, it’s easier to manage expectations and SLAs since you’re only dealing with one platform.
-Besides, that platform provides visibility over all your IT assets through tracking and reporting capabilities.
-This way it becomes easier to manage performance, compliance and transparency throughout the vendor management lifecycle.
+With just one solution to oversee, managing expectations and SLAs is easier since you’re dealing with only one platform.
+That platform provides visibility over all your IT assets through tracking and reporting capabilities.
+This makes managing performance, compliance, and transparency easier throughout the vendor management lifecycle.
+Utilizing software tools like Kissflow, Precoro, and Jira can further enhance and automate this process.

 3. It reduces risk: